sw2719/steam-account-switcher/README.md

 * No more entering ID, password and Steam Guard code every time you login to another account.

-* Auto restarting Steam with single click.
+* Restarting Steam with single click.

 * Unlike some other programs, your passwords are **NOT** required.
 Only uses your usernames.